 Premium joints and couplings.
 Premium joints and couplings are specially designed connections used to join lengths of steel casing and tubing for use in high temperature or high pressure environments.
 A significant portion of our steel casing and tubing products are supplied with premium joints and couplings.
 We own an extensive range of premium connections, and following the integration of the premium connections business of Hydril, we have marketed our premium connection products under the "TenarisHydril" brand name.
-In addition, we hold licensing rights to manufacture and sell the Atlas Bradford range of premium connections outside the United States and, since our acquisition of IPSCO in January 2020, we now own the "Ultra" and "TORO" ranges of premium connections, which are used mainly in U.S. onshore applications.
+In addition, we hold licensing rights to manufacture and sell the Atlas Bradford range of premium connections outside the United States and, since our acquisition of IPSCO in January 2020, we own the "Ultra" and "TORQ" ranges of premium connections.